 A track record of delivering mission critical technology solutions for global majors and disruptive startupsRead More

 Legacy application as the word itself suggests is made of one of those technologies which have been around for quite some time now is still considered to be one of the most robust systems in the business world.
 Out of all the legacy application servers, when compared the number of implementations worldwide, IBM/AS 400 (later became IBM i Series, System i and IBM i) has an incredible - uptime rate of 99.97% and is still one of the most reliable and secure systems catering to almost - every vertical.

 Even after so many decades with more than 700,000-plus legacy application systems (AS/400 or IBM i series) installed in over 150 countries and still going strong, the current users are generally pessimistic in their approach towards completely removing such a robust system as IBM i with something which is yet to prove reliable to them.
-Criticality of legacy application management for IBM i series or AS/400 has increased few notches higher when we see these are mission critical systems especially for mid-market enterprises and changes without understanding core rules inside can eventually damage what has been working good for long avoiding the necessity of early adoption of yet-to-prove new technologies.
+Criticality of legacy application management for IBM i series or AS/400 has increased few notches higher when we see these are mission critical systems for enterprises and changes without understanding core rules inside can eventually damage what has been working good for long avoiding the necessity of early adoption of yet-to-prove new technologies.

 Criticality of these systems can be easily understood because in Legacy application management, a majority of the enterprises, have their core business operations running on this platform.
 There has been a constant degree expertise to care of legacy systems in various companies across the globe.
 The legacy application management and maintenance services around systems like AS/400 quite compliment the complete system and with minor changes and integration with new technologies, there is no doubt that AS/400 systems and the Legacy application have potential to serve many more years than we can imagine.